St John's Anglican Church Precinct: Modifications

-Elizabeth Macarthur-Onslow passed away while in England in August 1911.
+Elizabeth Macarthur-Onslow died while in England in August 1911.
 The following year, a memorial lych gate, currently extant, was installed in her honour on the church grounds.
 The Camden Park Estate had been formed into a company a few years previously and her sons and daughters had been strongly associated with its running since they reached their majorities.
 Rosa Sibella (1871-1943), who had cared for her mother for some time, took over Camden Park House and the headship of the family.
 She was a good friend and patron of St John's over her lifetime and a leader in church and charity affairs.
 Captain George Onslow was strongly connected with civic and social life in Camden in this period and was a treasurer of the parish council for some time, strongly connected with the Parish and St John's throughout his life.
 Upon his death in 1937 a memorial window depicting war and peace was installed in the nave.

 In July 1929, a 3.08 ha strip of land to the south of the rectory from Menangle Road to the Nepean River was transferred from the Camden Park Estate to the Church of England Property Trust.
 This lot may encompass the land that the Camden Park Estate had previously offered to the Parish for A£200 in 1910.
 The land the Parish now owned facing Menangle Road to the south of the rectory was subdivided into building blocks and sold in 1932.

 In 1968 the remaining 20 acre of glebe land located between the rectory and the Nepean River, as well as an additional 5 acre purchased by the parish, was subdivided and sold as a residential estate.
 This comprised 54 buildings lots around Forrest Crescent and Tingcombe Place, and Paul Place - streets named after the early ministers of the parish.
 Part of the original rectory lot was also subdivided at this time.
 The 12 acre of flood prone land closest to the Nepean River was donated to Camden Council and became the Kings Bush reserve.
 Today it is known as the Chellaston Street Reserve.
 The funds raised through this land sale were used to meet the operation costs of the parish and to fund the construction of a new church hall.

 The final building constructed in the church precinct was the second Church Hall.
 It was designed by the architects Martin and King and originally also included a kindergarten that has never been constructed due to a lack of funding.
 The foundation stone for this hall was set by Brigadier Richard Quentin Macarthur-Stanham (1921-2008) of Camden Park House on 24 September 1972.
 It was opened and dedicated on 25 March 1973 by the Archbishop of Sydney Most Rev. Marcus Loane.